AntonHub00/CMV_test_backend/README.md

 **Note**: This should be use only in a development environment.
 For production use, set proper security configurations (password, permissions, etc.).

+To execute the following commands log into MySQL with a user with proper permissions.

 Create a user: